QuiltMC/rfcs/loader/0032-loader-plugins.md

 /**
-* @param <T> the types of resolver this plugin can resolve */ interface QuiltLoaderPlugin<T extends CandidateResolver> extends  {
+* @param <T> the types of resolver this plugin can resolve */ interface QuiltLoaderPlugin<T extends CandidateResolver>  {
 /**
 * Called once per cycle as the first action in the cycle.
 *